Blue-Wall-Group/BlueWallGroup-wiki-archive/Current-Product-Deliverable.md

 ***

-### Changing WikiStats 2.0 text and footer to use MediaWiki color palette and meet accessibility standards
+### Changing Wikistats 2.0 text and footer to use MediaWiki color palette and meet accessibility standards

 #### Contributors:
 * Jesse Buck